Safeguarding Policy

 • Ensure that the DSL (usually) leads on the Prevent agenda;

-• Require teachers, staff and volunteers to read and implement the appropriate Pan Dorset Safeguarding Children Partnership procedures, school policy and good practice guidelines;
+• Require teachers, staff and volunteers to read and implement the appropriate BCP Safeguarding Children Partnership procedures, school policy and good practice guidelines;

 • Ensure that teachers, staff, peripatetic staff, contractors and volunteers have completed Disclosure and Barring Service checks as per the safer recruitment guidance and that contacts within extended services require safer recruitment and safeguarding compliance;